maraquach/CV/index.md

 `Feb 2022 - now`
 __Alfred Research Alliance__
-- Research Assistant (Joint position between Alfred Health and Monash University)
-- Wright Preclinical Imaging Laboratory
+- Research Assistant, Wright Preclinical Imaging Laboratory
 - Performing advanced techniques to process and analyse preclinical and clinical neuroimaging data (in particular T2*, QSM, DTI, FBA, and tractography) for research into the aetiology and treatment of traumatic brain injury, Alzheimer's disease, motor neuron disease, and developmental speech disorders.

 `Jun 2022 - now`
 __Vause Medical__
 - Co-Founder & CTO
-- Vause Medical is an early-stage start-up born from BioDesign Melbourne.
-We are currently supported by TRAM and the MedTech Actuator Accelerator, and are located in Melbourne Connect Level 2.
+- Early-stage start-up born from BioDesign Melbourne.
+We are currently supported by TRAM and the MedTech Actuator Accelerator.
 - Managing design and implementation of product development phases for a novel training and medical device for lumbar punctures in newborns.
 - Co-creating commercialisation strategies encompassing regulatory, IP, customer validation, and deployment.